ray-project/ray/doc/source/workflows/metadata.rst

     assert "start_time" in workflow_metadata["stats"]
     assert "end_time" in workflow_metadata["stats"]

-We can also retrieve metadata for individual workflow steps by providing the step name:
+You can also retrieve metadata for individual workflow steps by providing the step name:

 .. code-block:: python